etruel/wpematico/readme.txt

 == Changelog ==
 = ** =
 * Adds some improvements in validations of feeds in XML campaign type.
+* Fixes some issues when filtering the posts in the preview campaign.

 = 2.3.2 Mar 12, 2019 =
 * Improved source code on fetch to improve performance.